Debbie Kruger

 - Top -

-1978 was a huge year for 2SM, its most successful in the ratings, most certainly due to the non-stop promotional activity of the station.
+1978 was a huge year for 2SM, its most successful in the ratings, in large part due to the non-stop promotional activity of the station.
 It was also the year that the biggest-ever musical film was released.
 Starring our very own Olivia Newton-John, Grease was to become an enduring worldwide phenomenon, and when Livvy came to Sydney for the Australian premiere at the Paramount Theatre on 3 August 1978, 2SM had secured the rights to the premiere party.
 Tickets to the Grease Ball at Paddington Town Hall were the hottest item in Sydney.
-Alas, I didn't win any tickets, but my memory of the event is so strong I may as well have been there!
+Alas, I didn't win any tickets, but my memory of the event is so strong I might as well have been there!

 Harvey and Tony from Sherbet